Khosrow II: Overthrow of Hormizd IV and accession

-Fight
+Flight

 Bahram Chobin, however, ignored his warning—a few days later, he reached the Nahrawan Canal near Ctesiphon, where he fought Khosrow's men, who were heavily outnumbered, but managed to hold Bahram Chobin's men back in several clashes.
 However, Khosrow's men eventually began losing their morale, and were in the end defeated by Bahram Chobin's forces.
 Khosrow, together with his two uncles, his wives, and a retinue of 30 nobles, thereafter fled to Byzantine territory, while Ctesiphon fell to Bahram Chobin.
 Bahram Chobin declared himself king of kings in the summer of 590, asserting that the first Sasanian king Ardashir I (r.
 224–242) had usurped the throne of the Arsacids, and that he now was restoring their rule.

 Bahram Chobin tried to support his cause with the Zoroastrian apocalyptic belief that by the end of Zoroaster's millennium, chaos and destructive wars with the Hephthalites/Huns and the Romans occurs and then a savior would appear.
 Indeed, the Sasanians had misidentified Zoroaster's era with that of the Seleucids (312 BC), which put Bahram Chobin's life almost at the end of Zoroaster's millennium, he was therefore hailed by many as the promised savior Kay Bahram Varjavand.
 Bahram was to re-establish the Arsacid Empire and commenced a new millennium of dynastic rule.
 He started minting coins, where he is on the front imitated as an exalted figure, bearded and wearing a crenellation-shaped crown with two crescents of the moon, whilst the reverse shows the traditional fire altar flanked by two attendants.
 Regardless, many nobles and priests still chose to side with the inexperienced and less dominant Khosrow II.

 In order to get the attention of the Byzantine emperor Maurice (r.
 582–602), Khosrow II went to Syria, and sent a message to the Sasanian occupied city of Martyropolis to stop their resistance against the Byzantines, but with no avail.
 He then sent a message to Maurice, and requested his help to regain the Sasanian throne, which the Byzantine emperor agreed with; in return, the Byzantines would re-gain sovereignty over the cities of Amida, Carrhae, Dara and Martyropolis.
 Furthermore, Iran was required to stop intervening in the affairs of Iberia and Armenia, effectively ceding control of Lazistan to the Byzantines.